cis1912/website/content/lectures/lec03.md

 ## Docker Compose

 The improvement here is Docker Compose.
 This is a tool that allows us to "compose" multiple Docker containers together, and manage their lifecycles.
-DOcker has:

-- Tool for managing lifecycle of multiple containers simultaneously
-- Handles all runtime settings - environment variables, port mapping, volume binding, etc.
-- Simple user commands
+Docker Compose manages the lifecycle of multiple containers at the same time, handles all runtime settings for us (environment variables, port maps, volumes, etc), and can be started, stopped and inspected with simple shell commands.
 Now, if we look back at our wishlist, we meet all of the criteria.

 ## YAML (YAML Ain't Markup Language)

 What does Docker compose actually look like?
 The configuration is written in a language called YAML.
-This is great for a lot of reasons: YAML is a simple and human-readable config language, it is standard across many infrastructure tools, and it has types which will prevent us from making some major mistakes.
-There are a few different types available in YAML:
+This is great for a lot of reasons: YAML is a simple and human-readable config language, it is standard across many infrastructure tools like Kubernetes and Continuous Integration, and it has types which will prevent us from making some major mistakes.
+The grammar of YAML is made up of these base types:

 - Scalar
   - String